Here are some of the questions we’re frequently asked at Intercountry Adoption Australia, and our list of responses is growing all the time.

 - What other options are there for adopting or caring for a child?

 You have a number of options you can consider if you would like to care for a child from Australia.
 You can learn more about these options by visiting Alternatives to intercountry adoption.
-There are also some instances where people want to adopt a child they already know who is living in another country.
-You can learn more about these situations by visiting Other types of overseas adoptions.

 - What are my challenges when adopting from overseas?